Nestor and Double Nestor --

 You can make Nestor as hard or as easy as you like by

-changing the number of columns; Pretty Good Solitaire includes a
+changing the number of columns: Vertical,

 Nestor itself),